file-format/Docs/en/video/rmvb.md

 RMVB has become a popular format for the distribution of Anime and Asian movies and tv shows because of the smaller size and better quality as compared to DivX.

-## How to play RMVB files ##

-RealPlayer by RealNetworks is the official player for RMVB files.
-Other third-party players support the playback of RMVB files as well.
-Given below is a list of some of the players that can play RMVB files.

-- RealPlayer
-- VLC Player
-- GRETECH GOM Player
-- Zoom Player
-- KMPlayer
-- BSPlayer
-- PotPlayer
-- Media Player Classic - Homecinema
-- Microsoft Windows Media Player

 ## References ##

 - [RMVB - Wikipedia](https://en.wikipedia.org/wiki/RMVB)